animatedmax/docs-rabbitmq-staging/index.html.md

 ## Upgrading to the Latest Version

-Consider the following compatibility information before upgrading RabbitMQ for Pivotal Cloud Foundry&reg;.
+Consider the following compatibility information before upgrading RabbitMQ for Pivotal Cloud Foundry.

 <p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x, you must first upgrade RabbitMQ for PCF to at least 1.3.4.
 This allows RabbitMQ for PCF upgrades after you install OpsManager 1.4.x. </p>